kick-mind/date-src/README.md

 # JS-Sugar DateTime Library

-JS-Sugar Date (JSS Date) is a immutable, multi-calendar, extensible, tree-shakable and lightweight date-time library for javascript.
+JS-Sugar Date (JSS Date) is an immutable, multi-calendar, extensible, tree-shakable and lightweight date-time library for javascript. it supports localization and time-zones.

 ## Main Features

 - Immutable
 - Multi-Calendar
   - Widerange support
+- localization support (JS Intl based and file-based)
+- Timezone support (JS Intl based and file-based)
 - Extensible
+  - Do not find your calendar in our calendars? easily implement your calendar and add it to the Calendars collection.
 - Treeshakable
 - Lightweight